Types of Residential Roofing

 Residential roofing is used for houses or apartments and requires less maintenance than commercial roofs.
 It also has different needs regarding design, aesthetics, and durability.
 There are a variety of materials that can be used for residential roofing, each offering unique benefits and drawbacks.
 A properly installed residential roof can protect the home and add to its value.

 Asphalt shingles have been a traditional roofing option for decades because of their cost-effectiveness and installation simplicity.
-Today, Red Stick Roofing of Louisiana come in various colors and designs to suit any home style.
+Today, Roofing comes in various colors and designs to suit any home style.
 These shingles are extremely durable, and they can withstand a lot of weather conditions.
 They are also one of the most popular types of roofs among residential homeowners.

 The basic design of an asphalt shingle involves two layers.
 The first layer is a base mat that is coated with asphalt and is designed to provide strength to the roof.
 The second layer is a coarse mineral surfacing that provides the coloring and protection to the shingle from the elements and fire.
 The back of the shingle is covered with a coating of talc, mica or sand to prevent them from sticking together and to the base mat.